The Bankrate promise

 When to consider summer internships

-Internships can be both unpaid and paid, so students need to assess their financial need and desire to potentially work for the company before moving forward.
-Students may also check with their major’s department to see if an internship can also count as a course credit.
+Internships can be unpaid and paid, so students need to assess their financial need and desire to potentially work for the company before moving forward.
+Students may also check with their major’s department to see if an internship can count as a course credit.

 FAFSA implications of working a summer job